-A signatory of the UN Principles for Responsible Investment.
+Signatory of the UN Principles for Responsible Investment.

-Back in May 2015, MainFirst committed to sustainability within the active asset management process by adhering to the six United Nations Principles for Responsible Investment (PRI).
+For nearly a decade, MainFirst has been committed to sustainability within the active asset management process by adhering to the six United Nations Principles for Responsible Investment (PRI).
+In May 2015, MainFirst signed the Principles for Responsible Investment.
 These were developed by the United Nations in 2006 with the aim of incorporating ESG principles into investment practice.
 PRI signatories are obliged to report publicly each year on their activities in the area of responsible investment.
-Since it signed up, MainFirst has been working continuously on integrating the six principles into its processes, as reflected in the annual "PRI Transparency Report", which can be consulted on the PRI website.
+Since it signed up, MainFirst has been working continuously on integrating the six principles into its processes, as reflected in the annual "PRI Transparency Report", which can be consulted on the PRI website

-As a result of our commitment to abide by these principles, for over seven years now MainFirst has officially embraced the principles of sustainability within its active portfolio management style.
+As a result of our commitment to abide by these principles, MainFirst has officially embraced the principles of sustainability within its active portfolio management style.
 Fund managers fulfil their responsibilities by actively incorporating ESG factors into their investment analysis and decision-making process.
-Investing money according to sustainable considerations has played an important role for a number of years in relation to our institutional clients, including in particular churches and foundations, but also increasingly for private investors too.
+Investing money according to sustainable considerations has not only played an important role for a number of years in relation to our institutional clients, including in particular churches and foundations, but also increasingly for private investors too.